-The idea of establishing the organization originated from a sense of social responsibility towards those affected by the decline and lack of educational services caused by conflicts, strife and wars, as well as areas that are not receiving sufficient attention by the governmental educational services, Dr. Karima the President of the organization, said during the press conference.
+The idea of establishing the organization originated from a sense of social responsibility towards those affected by the decline and lack of educational services caused by conflicts, strife, and wars, as well as areas that are not receiving sufficient attention by the governmental educational services, Dr. Karima Matar AlMazroui, Chairwoman of EWBI, said during the press conference.

 Dr. Karima reviewed international reports and statistics, which indicate the high rate of illiteracy in the world and low access to education.

-The organization has a global influence, and seeking to establish a new concept of humanitarian and charity work, through which it guides the donation and efforts to areas aimed at improving the lives of millions around the world, she pointed out.
+The organization has a global influence and seeks to establish a new concept of humanitarian and charity work, through which it guides the donation and efforts to areas aimed at improving the lives of millions around the world, she pointed out.

 She also reviewed the objectives for which the organization was established, namely, the provision of educational and rehabilitation services to students, the training and rehabilitation of teachers to enable them to carry out their tasks effectively to ensure sustainability, the provision of literacy programs.

-The educational projects of the organization, especially technical education programs, include establishment of schools, early childhood programs, regular educational programs, technical education programs, integration programs and education for people with determination), the program of providing school meals, raising awareness and education programs, Rehabilitation and training of teachers, she explained.
+The educational projects of the organization, especially technical education programs, include the establishment of schools, early childhood programs, regular educational programs, technical education programs, integration programs and education for people with determination, the program of providing school meals, raising awareness, and education programs, rehabilitation, and training of teachers, she explained.

-To achieve its noble goals, EwB involves everyone in a series of volunteers and awareness-raising initiatives awareness globally, and fundraising activities in line with its commitments to achieve its educational goals.
+To achieve its noble goals, EWBI involves everyone in a series of volunteers and awareness-raising initiatives awareness globally, and fundraising activities in line with its commitments to achieve its educational goals.